jtlinux/youtube-dl-formats/README.md

 **TO-DO:**

- - [HIGH] Check that a YouTube video URL exists on the clipboard before attempting to fetch format information.
+ - [HIGH priority] Check that a YouTube video URL exists on the clipboard before attempting to fetch format information.
 Return an error and exit if URL does not exist in clipboard.
  - [LOW] Replace xclip clipboard with a clipboard that retains more than one entry.
 (I would like to be able to search the clipboard for the most recent YouTube URL.)
  - [LOW] Have youtube-dl download video information only once.
 (It currently downloads twice: once with `youtube-dl -F` command and again with `youtube-dl -f` command).
  - [LOW] Supress messages from youtube-dl about the download of video information, while still showing the format information from `-F`.